bn4t/bn4t.me/content/posts/setting-up-wireguard-on-ubuntu.md

 net.ipv4.ip_forward=1
 ````

-To apply this configuration we need to execute:
+To also apply this configuration for now without rebooting, we need to execute:

 ````
 sudo sysctl -p
 ````

-This makes sure that the configuration persists after a reboot.

-#### Configure firewall rules on the server
+## Configure firewall rules on the server

 To enable allow wireguard connections we need to allow port `5555` in the firewall: